 All other Plan termination of coverage provisions apply to a Domestic Partner and the children of the Domestic Partner.

 Under current law, a Domestic Partner and children of a Domestic Partner are not entitled to Continuation of Coverage under COBRA.
 All other Plan provisions regarding State-mandated continuation of coverage after termination of employment apply.

 President and Chief Operating Officer

-The School of Law maintains a contractual agreement with the Medical University of South Carolina Employee and Student Assistance Program which entitles all students and employees of the School of Law access to mental health services and counseling throughout the semester on a free, confidential basis.
-Services include: individual assessment and counseling; couples counseling (regardless of marital status); and crisis management.
+The School of Law maintains a contractual agreement with the Medical University of South Carolina Employee and Student Assistance Program which entitles all students and employees of the School of Law access to mental health services and counseling throughout the year on a free, confidential basis.
+Services are provided in-person at an off-campus location, or via telehealth capabilities and include: individual assessment and counseling; couples counseling (regardless of marital status); and crisis management.

 Student members of the Alliance for Equality are eligible to access grants through the School of Law’s Student Bar Association to attend and participate in LGBTQ+ focused learning opportunities throughout the United States.
 Additionally, the Department of Career Services offers funding and support for applicable students to attend the annual Southeastern Minority Job Fair in Atlanta, GA.